My Honest Review of Drooms Alternatives (German VDR, EU Pricing) in 2026

 Frequently Asked Questions

-What is the best Drooms alternative in 2026?
+What is the best Drooms alternative for commercial real estate transactions?

-How do I migrate from Drooms to another VDR?
+How do I migrate from Drooms to a data room built for CRE transactions?

-Export your document library from Drooms using bulk download, preserving folder structure.
+Export your document library from Drooms using bulk download, preserving the folder structure.
 Download Q&A logs and Findings Manager outputs separately.
-Do not switch mid-deal — run a parallel setup.
-With Peony, AI auto-indexing categorizes documents in under 3 minutes, replacing Drooms' manual setup.
-Configure permissions, watermarks, screenshot protection, and NDA workflows.
+Do not switch mid-transaction — run a parallel setup during a quiet period between property closings.
+With Peony, AI auto-indexing on Business ($40/admin/month) categorizes lease documents, title reports, environmental assessments, and construction draws into organized folders in under 3 minutes — replacing Drooms' manual index setup.
+Configure property-specific permissions, NDA gates for lender groups, dynamic watermarks, and screenshot protection.
 Notify participants with new access links.
-Total migration: 1-2 hours.
+Total migration takes 1-2 hours for a typical CRE portfolio.

 Related Resources